Hello-AndyJoe/Challenge-12-SQL-CompanyDB/README.md

 ## Description

-This application can be used in the managing of departments, their employees, job roles, salaries and various other metrics.
+This application can be used in the managing of departments, their employees, job roles, salaries and various other metrics for small companies.

 ## Table of Contents